MV10/eyecandy/README.md

 This library does all the hard work of capturing live-playback audio and producing different representations of the sound data as OpenGL textures.
 It performs well enough that I have used it on a 32-bit Raspberry Pi4B, in some cases attaining 200+ FPS (though usually much less).
 On modern Windows 10 64-bit hardware, 4-digit frame rates are not unusual.

-Please refer to the repository [wiki]() for usage, configuration, and other details.
+Please refer to the repository [wiki](https://github.com/MV10/eyecandy/wiki) for usage, configuration, and other details.
 The `demo` project is also a good reference, and the library's public API is fully documented.

-#### 2023-07-27 v1.0.6
-* HideMousePointer option
-* Converted storage class to record
-* Improved error logging, added some debug-level log output
-* Engine-level silence detection support

-#### 2023-07-23 v1.0.3
-* Squash a Linux bug: can't call AL.GetError after closing all devices...

-#### 2023-07-22 v1.0.2
-* Added silence-detection settings to config (DetectSilence, MaximumSilenceRMS)
-* Added silence-detection to buffers (SilenceStarted timestamp)
-* Added "silence" demo
-* Changed Shader to log unknown uniform names as Info level rather than Warn

-#### 2023-07-20 v1.0.1
-* Improved / expanded error-handling and reporting
-* Added `AverageFramesPerSecond` to `BaseWindow.CalculateFPS` method with configurable period
-* Optional standard `ILogger` support (populate via `ErrorLogging.Logger` static field)
-* `BaseWindow.Shader` creation is optional (via `createShaderFromConfig` constructor parameter)
-* OpenGL ES 3.2 made optional (`BaseWindow.ForceOpenGLES3dot2` static field is `true` by default)
-* Demo project forces all error logging to the console and all GL demos output average FPS upon exit

 # Demos